itunuworks/Cohort-XX-Day-0/README.md

 - fizzBuzz

   - This function in the form `fizzBuzz(number)` checks if the number passed is divisible by 3, 5 or Both.
-Where it is divisible by 3, it returns a 'fizz' else if it is divisible by 5, return 'Buzz', else if it is divisible by both 5 and 3, return 'FizzBuzz'
+Where it is divisible by 3, it returns a 'Fizz' else if it is divisible by 5, return 'Buzz', else if it is divisible by both 5 and 3, return 'FizzBuzz'

     E.g. For the line of code